Sarosim/photo-locations/README.md

 On top of the obvious CRUD operations, must have elements are:
 - Map view with all geo-coordinates displayed from database.
 (Advanced feature but this is the single best option to display locations)
 - Overview page with postcard type display of (selected) database records (with limited information to save real estate)
+- Let the viewer focus on a single image in the postcard view when they move the mouse over an image by bluring all other pictures.
 - Detailed view with larger image and full info from database

 ### What's out of scope?

 According to the project brief: No authentication is expected for this project.
 The focus is on the data, rather than any business logic.
 In a real-life situation the obvious first step would be to authenticate users to avoid modifying and deleting each other's entries.
 In order to keep focus on passing data to and from the frontend as well as 'organising' data on the backend and writing to, retrieving from and deleting from the MongoDB database, I left user authentication out of scope. (they're indicated in the navbar as disabled nav items, though)

 Marketing the site itself and utilising advertising opportunities within the site is also out of scope, therefore no links to social media sites or contacts or T&Cs are incorporated.

+Providing an upload functionality would be a more convenient and user friendly way of supplying images.
+In order to avoid storing and handling potentially large image files, only URLs to images can be entered to the forms.
+This is certainly not the best UX, but integration with Amazon S3 is in the scope of the next milestone project.

 ### User Stories